dmcxblue/Red-Team-Notes/3.-Persistence/README.txt

-This foler mostly contains references for Persistence Methods, I added a few tools that can help, for finding and exploiting a few of the weaknesses for this category.
+This folder mostly contains references for Persistence Methods, I added a few tools that can help, for finding and exploiting a few of the weaknesses for this category.

 Most of this category just contains methods on how to achieve Persistence there is no special tool to achive this